 5. Analytics and tracking

-Digital and QR-enabled cards provide valuable insights about engagement – from scan rates to click-through patterns – helping you understand and improve your networking strategy over time.
+Digital and QR-enabled business cards provide valuable insights about engagement – from scan rates to click-through patterns – helping you understand and improve your networking strategy over time.

 3 ways to add social media to business cards [+ free templates]